Skip to main content

 Does Insurance Cover Clear Aligners?

-Some doctors offer payment plans to help you pay for treatment over time.
-You can also use your health savings account (HSA) or flexible spending account (FSA) to help cover the cost of clear aligners.1
+Many insurance plans cover clear aligners, just as they do traditional braces.
+Depending on your plan, insurance may cover up to $3,000 for orthodontic treatment.
+Some dentists offer payment plans to help you pay for treatment over time.
+You can also use your health savings account (HSA) or flexible spending account (FSA) to help cover the cost of clear aligners.4

 If dental insurance isn’t an option, the CareCredit credit card, which many Invisalign dentists accept, may be another way to pay for copays, deductibles or other out-of-pocket costs.